 The VTP is responsible for program monitoring.
 All awardees will be required to cooperate in providing the necessary data elements to the VTP.
 The goal of program monitoring is to ensure program requirements are met; this will be accomplished by tracking performance and identifying quality and compliance problems through early detection.
 Methods of program monitoring may include: Monitoring the performance of a grantee's or subrecipient's personnel, procurements, and/or use of grant-funded property; collecting, analyzing data, and assessing program implementation and effectiveness; assessing costs and utilization; and providing technical assistance when needed.
 Site visit monitoring will include the above-described activities, in addition to the conduct of safety assessments and, if applicable, verification of both current driver's licenses and vehicle insurance coverage.

 Federal Financial Report

-Awardees are required to submit the FFR SF 425 on quarterly basis.
-More details will be announced in the Notice of Award.
+Awardees are required to submit the FFR SF 425 on a quarterly basis.
+More details will be announced in the NoA.

 Any changes in a grantee's program activities which result in deviations from the grant renewal agreement must be reported to VA.

 Additional reporting requirements may be requested by VA to allow VA to fully assess program effectiveness.